finos/perspective/docs/md/concepts.md

 ### Index

-Initializing a `Table` with an `index` allows Perspective to treat a column as the primary key, automatically sorting each row by ascending order of the primary key, and eliminating duplicate values in the primary key column.
-Only a single column can be used as an `index`, and it cannot be changed or removed after the creation of the `Table`.
+Initializing a `Table` with an `index` allows Perspective to treat a column as the primary key, allowind in-place updates of rows.
+Only a single column can be used as an `index`, and like other `Table` parameters, cannot be changed or removed after the `Table` creation.
 A column of any type may be used as an `index`.

 To create an indexed `Table`, provide the `index` property with a string column name to be used as an index: